Verifying Pufferfish Privacy in Hidden Markov Models: Combining Techniques for Differential Privacy

-StatDP adopts hypothesis testing to determine whether an algorithm satisfies $\epsilon$-differential privacy.
-It has successfully found counterexamples of incorrect variants of continuous mechanisms including \emph{Noisy Max and Above Threshold} algorithm (Sparse Vector Technology in their paper).
-The difference of our tool and theirs lies in that we use modeling and verification to examine the entire state space and compute probabilities, while they confine search space of databases and events and use sampling and testing to determine probabilities.
+\hide{ The difference of our tool and theirs lies in that we use modeling and verification to examine the entire state space and compute probabilities, while they confine search space of databases and events and use sampling and testing to determine probabilities.
 As far as we know, StatDP cannot deal with Pufferfish privacy problems for the reason that unknown parameters in the prior knowledge may cause uncertainty to database distributions, which makes it hard to sample and test.

 The testing tool works and is interpreted as follows: run hypothesis testing for a set of values of privacy budget $\epsilon$ and compute the corresponding p-value of the mechanism.
 The p-value represents the confidence to reject the null hypothesis.
 Specifically, if the p-value is small (less than 0.05) for some $\epsilon_0$, it rejects the hypothesis, which indicates that the mechanism violates $\epsilon_0$-differential privacy; otherwise if the p-value is very close to 1, the mechanism is more ``likely'' to satisfy $\epsilon_0$-differential privacy.
 Fig.~\ref{figure:nma} is for the naive noisy-max algorithm which returns the first index of the maximal perturbed results (Algorithm~\ref{algorithm:noisy-max-naive}).
 The p-value sticks to $0$ whenever $\epsilon$ increases, which means that the algorithm does not satisfy $\epsilon$-differential privacy for $\epsilon$ in [0,2] and is consistent with our analysis.
 Note that a value of $\epsilon$ whose p-value close to $1$ indicates the true privacy budget.
 Fig.~\ref{figure:nmb} is the testing result for the adapted noisy-max algorithm which returns the index of maximal value with equal probabilities if there are multiple ones (Algorithm~\ref{algorithm:noisy-max}).
 This time, the p-value rises to 1 when $\epsilon$ is $1.6$, which implicitly implies this algorithm satisfy $1.6$-differential privacy.